EME 810

 There are also the extensive resources available at the 7Group website:

-Key elements to include in your draft:
+Key elements to include in your proposal:

 When writing, try to look at your narrative through a stakeholder's lens.
 It is important to relate the analysis you do to your client's goals and clearly explain the presented information to your audience.
 It is good to finish your proposal with a strong statement summarizing your key findings and benefits your project would bring.

-This week, at the pre-proposal stage, you may not be able to complete all of the elements and include all data you want to include.
+This week, at the pre-proposal stage, you may not be able to fully complete all of the elements and include all data you want to include.
 That is fine.
 If you need more work on a specific part of your proposal - just make space for it, provide a heading, and a description of what is to be completed and to be included in the final document, so that your reviewer sees that you do are not forgetting anything important.
 Also, the above list can be used as proposal structure, but if you see a need to modify it to better fit your case, please feel creative.

 Deliverables this week

 For the first draft (pre-proposal), develop a 5-7 page document (Doc or PDF format) that would be a hybrid of an outline and written report (you can expand on finer details later in the final submission).
 This work is somewhat similar to Lesson 6, but this time you are specifying your own client and locale.
-Please submit your pre-proposal draft and *.sam file to "Project Proposal Draft" dropbox in Canvas.
-Further, you will be able to see someone else’s proposal assigned to you for review in the same dropbox.
-The peer review assignments will be made by the instructor.

 Please see the grading rubrics for the pre-proposal, peer-review, and final proposal tasks in Canvas.